Table of contents

 Getting the Right Type of Marketing Translation

-We define some of the terms you'll hear when shopping for a professional marketing translation agency.
-Know the differences to make the best decisions when translating your marketing materials.
+We define some terms you'll hear when shopping for a professional marketing translation agency.
+Knowing the differences can help you make the best decisions when translating your marketing materials.

-• Transliteration: The conversion of words or letters from one alphabet to another.
-This is generally a letter to letter conversion with no regard to sound or meaning.
+- Transliteration: The conversion of words or letters from one alphabet to another.
+This is generally a letter-to-letter conversion with no regard for sound or meaning.
 Think of changing a Russian word from their alphabet to the English alphabet but keeping the word in the Russian language.
 For example, "hello" in Russian script is Привет, but it is transliterated to English script as privet.

-• Translation: Translation is conversion of written text from one language into another, while maintaining the meaning of the original text.
+- Translation: Translation is the conversion of written text from one language into another while maintaining the meaning of the original text.
 This is the most basic form of converting materials from one language to another.

-• Localization: Translating materials into another language while targeting a specific culture that speaks that language.
-This can mean a specific country, or region of a country.
+- Localization: Translating materials into another language while targeting a specific culture that speaks that language.
+This can mean a particular country or region of a country.
 Localization would consider currency, traditions, norms, references, local figures, etc.

-• Transcription: The conversion of spoken words to written materials.
-Most often used for video and audio files for use in new markets.
+- Transcription: This is the conversion of spoken words to written materials.
+Most often used for video and audio files in new markets.
 When done in conjunction with translation, the audio is transcribed in the original language first, then translated into the target language.

-• Crowdsourced Translation: This is a recent practice of publishing content and messages on the internet and asking for translations from readers around the world.
-This has definite drawbacks including lack of control, no confidentiality of information and no knowledge of the experience or expertise of the people performing the translations.
+- Crowdsourced Translation: This is a recent practice of publishing content and messages on the Internet and asking readers around the world for translations.
+It has definite drawbacks, including a lack of control, no confidentiality of information, and no knowledge of the experience or expertise of the people performing the translations.

 Quality Translation